 - a half batch of Ina Garten’s winning chocolate cake (which makes a perfect dozen cupcakes)

 - a quarter batch of Sally’s Baking Addiction’s vanilla buttercream (the perfect amount to scantily frost a dozen cupcakes)

 - a half batch of Live Well Bake Often’s salted caramel (you will end up with extra.
 If you want to risk attempting quarter batch, you can!)

-Because the salted caramel is really gilding the lily, I purposefully frost these cupcakes with a thin layer of frosting so as to not to overdo the sweetness.
 Have caution when rolling/dipping these in coconut as they can easily become top heavy and topple over.
 And there you have it–very easy chocolate coconut cupcakes, perfect for any celebration!